 If you’ve been exercising even before getting pregnant, it’s typically OK to continue your same routine as long as it’s comfortable (1).
 But if you didn’t consistently exercise before your pregnancy, it might seem overwhelming to find exercises that are safe and meet your current physical abilities.
 Here are a few ideas of safe, gentle ways to exercise during pregnancy:

 - Kegel exercises

 - Stationary biking

 - Weight or resistance training (1, 5, 6)

 Remember, it’s always important that you hydrate and stretch properly, as well as eat enough to replenish your calories.
 If you begin to lose weight during pregnancy due to your exercise routine, you may need to adjust your routine or increase the amount of calories you eat (1).
 Weight loss is rarely the goal of exercise when you’re pregnant.

 What Exercises Should I Avoid?

 While your amazing body can continue to perform most activities prenatally, there are some that you should avoid.
-This becomes more important as your belly starts to grow in size.
+This becomes more important as your belly starts to grow in size, particularly in the third trimester.
 If the sport puts you at a high risk of falling or injury, strains your pelvic floor muscles, or puts baby at risk by getting hit in the abdomen, then you should replace it with something less dangerous.
 Exercises to put on hold later in pregnancy include:

 - High impact workouts that require extensive jumping, hopping, skipping, or bouncing